 Like a master illusionist using subtle redirection, they turn off your brain using emotionally charged language to focus the conversation on the other party – “Look at the big bad orange man!” or “Vote Blue NO Matter Who!” – to distract you from the actual wars that are going on:

 - the Class War – inequality, poverty, wage slavery, the debt crisis

 - The Race War – the Drug War, White Supremacy, Racism, and police brutality

 - the War Against Women, and Gender and Sexual Minorities

 - climate change

 This is the blood price we pay for the 1% owning and controlling our government and yet we keep voting for it each… and every… election.
-We must begin to stop being blinded by their obfuscation of the truth, and to see the forest (class warfare) before the trees (Lesser of Two Evils Voting).
+We must begin to stop being blinded by their obfuscation of the truth, and to see the forest (class warfare) before the trees (Lesser of the Two Evils Voting).

+j.
 Political Commentator Kim Iverson Talking About Vote Blue No Matter Who

 Here is a great video by political commentator and radio host Kim Iverson (official site) which covers this well: Don’t Vote “Blue No Matter Who”, Vote Anti-Establishment No Matter Who (Kim Iverson, 4:44; Feb 2020).

 Watch the whole thing below or read the transcript below: